|

 butterfly is all folded up, but it quickly begins pumping fluid from its body

 through the wings, and they begin to straighten out.
-After that, the rest
+After that, the

-hours more.
+few hours more.
 This will often be early afternoon.
 When it is

 getting ready to go, it will do a lot of flexing of its wings.
 At this